 By training in this way you can be efficient,

 effective and truly have practical Aikido techniques and good Aikido

-One of the best Dvd sets I have is Multiplied Force Fighting System (MFFS) by Master Russell Stutely.
-I studied with him in 2010 and am one of his few Pressure Point fighting Instructors... highly recommended!
+One of the best Dvd sets I have is called Multiplied Force Fighting System (MFFS) by Master Russell Stutely.
+I studied with him in 2010 for several intense months and qualified as one of his few Pressure Point fighting Instructors.

 Either way, if you don't take action nothing will change!